HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/ntk/computing_ntk.rst

-This runcard can be run with the command ``colibri_model_exe compute_ntk.yaml -r replica_n``, where the ``colibri_model_exe`` is the Colibri executable, and ``n`` is the replica number for which the NTK should be computed.
+This runcard can be run with the command ``colibri_model_exe compute_ntk.yaml -r replica_n``, where the ``colibri_model_exe`` is the Colibri executable, and ``replica_n`` is the replica number for which the NTK should be computed.
 This will produce a folder called ``compute_ntk``.
 The NTK values are stored in npz file format in ``compute_ntk/ntk_replicas/replica_n``.